YOUTH & COVID-19

-Youth recognized for their leaderships in preventing COVID-19 spread in Informal Settlements
+Youth in Informal Settlements

 Many of the youth who in live in cities in the developing world live in slums or otherwise marginalized urban areas.
 Children and youth who grow up in slums are less likely to attend school than non-slum youth, as they face a range of factors hindering their attendance. youth are “working poor”— they are unskilled and have insecure jobs that they do in unsatisfactory conditions.
 Employment in the informal economy does not necessarily bring about a higher standard of living.